Shield Security

 #3 Block 100% Comment SPAM

 Much like the login protection, Shield can also block automated bot SPAM comments.
-It inserts a simple checkbox on the comment form and Shield use this signal as a means of identifying automated bot spam – the most prevalent form of comment spam.
+It uses a sophisticated AntiBot Detection Engine on the comment form.
+This system uses Bot signals as a means of identifying automated bot spam – the most prevalent form of comment spam.

 Turning on comment spam protection is as simple a flicking the switch to turn it on and then deciding how comment spam should be handled